Skip to main content

 Calling Back to the Server

 CallTool is the MCP equivalent of Fetch.
-It sends a tool call through MCP and writes the response into client-side state:
+It sends a tool call through MCP, and the response is available as $result (Python: RESULT) in the on_success callback:

 The first tool (browse) defines the layout with a Slot.
 The second tool (search) returns a component tree that fills that slot.
 This is the core MCP Apps pattern: the initial tool sets up the shell, and subsequent tool calls swap content in and out.